Stacktape

 enabled: true

-When using CDN with a http-api-gateway or an application-load-balancer, you can set cache-control header by sending it with response from your application.
+When using a CDN with an API gateway or an ALB, you can set the Cache-Control header in the responses from your application.

 resources: